The primacy of practice

 🌱 When you want to grow a plant, you don’t crack the seed open and yank out its leaves.
 True practice requires an attitude of cultivation, not control.

 📚 One very on-topic book I’m reading: Practice in Still Life by Adam Robbert.
-Adam’s Substack,
+Adam’s Substack, The Base Camp, is well worth a read if you’re interested in rediscovering philosophy as a way of using practice to transform perception.

-.
+📄 One article I enjoyed: The Architecture of Safety by Daniel Thorson.
 “Real safety isn’t the absence of fear or pain or confusion.
 True safety is often the very condition that allows these experiences to finally surface.”